Strings, context, screenshots, term list, files

 Can files be delivered for import?

 Yes.
-File format should be agreed during intake so delivery matches the product workflow.
+File format should be agreed during request check so delivery matches the product workflow.